pointfreeco/sqlite-data/Sources/SQLiteData/Documentation.docc/Articles/ComparisonWithSwiftData.md

 type-safe and schema-safe builder syntax, or you can write safe SQL strings that are schema-safe and protect you from SQL injection.

-The library also ships a few other property wrappres that have no equivalent in SwiftData.
-For example, the [`@FetchOne`](<doc:FetchOne>) property wrapper allows you to query for just a single value, which can be useful for computing aggegrate data:
+The library also ships a few other property wrappers that have no equivalent in SwiftData.
+For example, the [`@FetchOne`](<doc:FetchOne>) property wrapper allows you to query for just a single value, which can be useful for computing aggregate data:

 ```swift
 @FetchOne(Item.where(\.isInStock).count())